Liouville-type theorems and existence of solutions for quasilinear elliptic equations with nonlinear gradient terms: Introduction

-under the cases $p+q-m+1>0$ and $p+q-m+1\leq0$, which had been studied by Mitidieri and Pohozaev in \cite{MP} and Filippucci in \cite{F2}, respectively.
-In the proof of Theorem \ref{thm:1.4}, the inequality \eqref{s} first makes a transformation

-and then multiplies the test function to estimate.
-By choosing suitable values of parameter $b$, we obtain the optimal result.
-Note that the value of parameter $b$ is chosen differently in the cases $m\geq2$ and $1<m<2$.

-We recall that one of the most frequent and fundamental uses of Liouville-type theorems is to get a priori estimates for positive solutions of elliptic equations in bounded domains.
-Thereby, topological methods can be used to obtain existence results.
-Motivated by this idea, the second principal goal of this paper is to prove the existence of positive weak solutions of the following problem
+We recall that one of the most frequent and fundamental applications of Liouville-type theorems is to get a priori estimates for positive solutions of elliptic equations in bounded domains, where topological methods can be used to obtain existence results.
+Motivated by this idea, the second primary goal of this paper is to prove the existence of positive weak solutions of the following problem